stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

 should show up in the terminal.

 > [!TIP]
-> If nothing happens or if the FPGA haves strange, press the "FPGA_RST1" button and upload the bitstream again.
+> If nothing happens or if the FPGA behaves in a strange way, press the "FPGA_RST1" button and upload the bitstream again.